 - Don’t forget to throw out toothbrushes after everyone gets well.
 Keep a sick person’s toothbrush separate from the rest of your family’s.
 They can be a breeding ground for germs.

 - Don’t let anyone share pillows and blankets with the sick person.
-He should have his own bedding in his own space in the house.
-Then, once he’s better, wash everything he used.
+They should have their own bedding in their own space in the house.
+Then, once they are better, wash everything they used.

 - Don’t let sick and well children share toys.
 If it happens, make sure to disinfect the toys in between play times.